 Looking to expand your team with experienced offshore developers?
-And you’re not alone, as nearly 64% of companies find use of offshore/nearshore locations for software development.
-To hire skilled offshore programmers, you need to know where to source talent, how to deal with time zone differences and remote workflow, and at the same time save the development budget.
+You’re not alone, as nearly 64% of companies use offshore or nearshore locations for software development.
+To find skilled offshore programmers, you need to know where to source talent and how to handle time zone differences and remote workflow while keeping the development budget in check.

-But don’t worry, this article is your go-to guide for all you need to know to make a successful offshore hire.
+But don’t worry, this article is your go-to guide on how to hire offshore developers and make a successful offshore hire.
 Below, you will find:

 Keep reading to find out how to hire offshore software developers who fit your budget and company culture.